 - Footlogix Client Consultation – Before the pedicure begins, the feet are observed and notes are made on the Footlogix Pedicure Information Form.
-If there is any evidence of cuts, sores, ulcers or infections, clients should be referred to a medical practitioner.
+If there is any evidence of cuts, sores, ulcers or infections, the client should be referred to a medical practitioner.

 - Footlogix DD Cream Mousse with Dermal Infusion Technology® – This super hydrating, yet lightweight mousse locks moisture into the skin.
 It contains effective anti-microbial agents that combat dry, unsightly, flaking and rough skin, making the DD Cream Mousse ideal for diabetics, as well as people with atopic dermatitis and sensitive skin.
 This formula has anti-aging and cellular regenerative properties, making it perfect for night time care.

 - Footlogix Massage Formula – The pedicure is then completed with a gentle foot and leg massage.
-Two to three pumps per foot and leg will allow enough slip for a five to ten minute massage.
+Two to three pumps per foot and leg will allow enough slip for a 5 to 10- minute massage.
 Footlogix products are non-occlusive and do not seal off the natural functions of the skin.
 This is of high importance to diabetics.

 Is this a method that sounds like it would work for you?
 Start by finding a retailer who uses Footlogix products, and can help give your feet the attention they deserve.